 Dynamic pricing refers to adjusting a service or product price depending on the external influence.
-For example, in rush hours, Uber increases rates.
-The greatest challenge to this pricing is how to set it up properly for your retail store to gain a competitive edge.
-Let’s check the guide below for the best ways.
+For example, in rush hour, Uber increases rates.
+The greatest challenge to this pricing is how to set it up correctly for your retail store to gain a competitive edge.
+Let’s check the guide to dynamic pricing below for the best ways.

 Identify your commercial objective